 Funded Clinical Assignments:

-In 2014 we will have a total of 11 funded clinical assignments split across two cohorts of students.
+Fall 2016 we will have 8 funded clinical assignments split across two cohorts of students.
 We believe a clinical assignment is so important that we only accept an equal number of graduate students.
 Therefore, all students will have a funded graduate assistantship as their clinical placement.
 No additional application is required for the assistantship.
 Isn't that great news?!

 Which clinical assignments are available next year?